alejandrozf/ominicontacto/deploy/docker/prodenv/README.md

 * FAQ *
 *******

+1. How do I change passwords of my services?

+There are two important password services:
+    - Omnileads web GUI: change the $DJANGO_PASS variable in .env file and restart the omniapp container
+    - Postgresql: edit the $PGPASSWORD variable in .env file, then use the **change_postgres_pass** script located in this folder.
+After that do docker-compose up -d to remake containers with new $PGPASSWORD

 These are typical issues you can encourage editing some variables in .env file.

-1. Overlap of network settings: By default the environment will use the subnet 192.168.15.0/24 for internal networking.
+2. Overlap of network settings: By default the environment will use the subnet 192.168.15.0/24 for internal docker networking.
 If you are using this subnet in you LAN you can change these variables with new subnet configuration (or you can change your LAN):

   DIALER_IP=192.168.15.10
   KAMAILIO_IP=192.168.15.11